pattonsgirl/CEG2350/Labs/Lab05/README.md

 Find out the following information about your personal system.
 Write the answers to the information requested.
 Part of this is learning about your system, so some info will not be findable.
 Provide confirmation of your findings where possible.

-For example, my laptop does not have a dedicated gpu card.
+For example, my laptop does not have a dedicated GPU card.
 I can run commands whose output will confirm there is no GPU

-- You can use the manufactuers website / manuals
+- You can use the manufacturers website / manuals
 - Windows users, I recommend `msinfo`
 - You should _not_ need to install additional programs to find this information.
 If someone tells you to install something, run away.